fbpx

 Eye Performance Takes Practice

-Performing a predictive saccade to the bounce area will improve your serve return, but you won’t master it overnight.
+Performing an accurate predictive saccade to the bounce area will improve your serve return, but you won’t master it overnight.

-Once you tell your brain “we’re trying to jump our eyes to the bounce,” your brain will begin to self correct.
-Every time you get that crystal clear image of the ball coming up off the ground, your brain will make a mental note that your timing was correct.
+Once you tell your brain “we’re trying to observe the bounce,” your brain will begin to self correct.
+Every time you get that crystal clear image of the ball coming up off the ground, your brain will make a mental note that your timing and early flight projection was correct, and it will reinforce that projection model.

 “Bounce.”

 If you’re having trouble, try to say “bounce” the instant the ball lands.
 Not a moment sooner, not a moment later.
-This is very difficult to get exactly right unless you perform your saccade correctly.
-Predict the bounce location then jump your eyes to that area, and pick up the ball on its way into the ground.
-Do that, and you’ll get it right every time.
+This is very difficult to get exactly right unless you can accurately project the ball’s flight into the ground, which is the same skill necessary to perform an accurate, well-timed saccade to the bounce location.

 Idiopathic shanks on the serve return are probably a result of saccadic blindness – you can’t trust everything you “see.”
 Try to differentiate between the fake vision that your brain filled in after the fact, and the real vision that your brain was actually able to use when generating your swing.